Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 #### Engarde
 - KeyButton
   - Modifier - (Use your controller for this button) Set it to R1/RB.
 It will say LB is what mapped but worry not, this is intended.
-  - Power Attack Key - ]
   - Defensive Action Key - \

-#### Forceful Tongue
-  - Dragonborn Skill Menu Hotkey - ;

 #### Immersive Hud
   - Activation
     - Compass Activation
       - iHUD Hotkey - X

-#### Optimal Potion Hotkey (USE YOUR CONTROLLER FOR THIS SPECIFIC MCM)
-  - Hotkeys
-    - Health Potion Hotkey - (Use your controller for this button) Square on the PS4/5 controller or X on the Xbox Controller.
-    - Magicka Potion Hotkey - .
-(That is this key (>) for those unsure)
-    - I did not add in the stamina potion hotkey because I never use it and there is limited real-estate to work with as it is...
-If you want it you'll have to add it in yourself with everything that would entail.

 #### SkyUI
   - Controls